Qjizhi/Qjizhi.github.io/_pages/about.md

 ## Honors
 - 2016: Outstanding Graduates at BIT (Beijing Institute of Technology).
-- 2013: National Scholarship at BIT (top 1%); Sutstanding Student Leaders at BIT.
+- 2013: National Scholarship at BIT (top 1%); Outstanding Student Leaders at BIT.

 ## Activities